-Asterisk is the city’s newest special events venue that brings community, events and YOU together.
-Asterisk has transformed a spectacular 1920s vintage building into a modern venue at the intersection of some of the most dynamic downtown Denver neighborhoods.
-The venue provides the following spaces as a blank canvas in which you can create a spectacular and memorable event experience:
+Denver’s newest events venue is the perfect combination of old, new, and you.
+Asterisk has transformed a 1920s post office garage into a spectacular modern venue at the intersection of some of Denver’s most dynamic downtown neighborhoods.
+The following spaces are available to host your memorable event experience:

 - Boardroom/Get Ready Room.
-Asterisk has a second-floor space that can serve as a boardroom, bridal suite, green room or other breakout space for your event.
-There are restroom facilities, a kitchenette and full A/V setup to maximize the flexibility of this space for your function.
+This private room on our mezzanine level can serve as a boardroom, bridal suite, green room, or other breakout space for your event.
+Equipped with its own restroom, kitchenette, and A/V setup, this flex space can be customized to accommodate the needs of your next event.

 History of Building